MyGPSFiles:

 GPS signal losts appear in grey in the slider bar.
 The corresponding segments are not drawn to the maps/graphs.

-Those segments are still used in the distance computation to be as close as possible to what your rode.
+Those segments are still used in the distance computation to be as close as possible to what you rode.

 Editor